bmbo123/panw-case-study/DesignDocument.md

 2. **More Nuanced Emotion Output**: Currently it's just "positive/negative/neutral".
 Could expand to specific emotions like anger, sadness, anxiety, joy, stress, excitement, etc. That would tell users more about what they're actually feeling instead of just good or bad.

 3. **Better Emoji Handling**: I tried using a big dataset of emoji sentiments at first but it was garbage.
-The mappings were weird, like peach emoji showing up as "fruit" getting a neutral score when people use it for flirting.
+The mappings were weird, like certain emojis werent accurately represented in their real world usages.
 So I switched to just manually picking the common journaling emojis.
 For a real version I'd expand the list but keep it curated, not automated.

 4. **Batch Processing**: Right now you add one entry at a time.
 Could load a CSV of old journal entries and analyze them all at once.
 Would be useful if someone wanted to import their existing journal.